NeurAI-Lab/TARC/README.md

 # Task Agnostic Representation Consolidation: A Self-supervised based Continual Learning Approach
-Official Repository for  "Task Agnostic Representation Consolidation: A Self-supervised based Continual Learning Approach"
+Official Repository for for CoLLAs 2022 paper "Task Agnostic Representation Consolidation: A Self-supervised based Continual Learning Approach"

 This repo is built on top of the [Mammoth](https://github.com/aimagelab/mammoth) continual learning framework